 An interview with trail-blazing UK hip-hop pioneer and founder of The Herbaliser – Jake Wherry

 “I was blown away by how well RipX extracted the vocal.
-The possibilities are endless and I’m sure the algorithms will get better and better.”
+The possibilities are endless.”

 As a founder member and producer of trail-blazing Ninja Tune collective ‘The Herbaliser’, Jake Wherry has over twenty years experience in music production and writing – from hip-hop and dance to rock, jazz and orchestral, his private studio also houses a large collection of vintage keyboards, guitars and hip-hop drum machines.